-Your dog has always been cute and clean but lately, he has been feeding on poop, his and other animals’.
+Your dog has always been cute and clean, but lately, he has been feeding on poop and other animals.

-To correct any behavior in dogs, you must understand where it is coming from.
-However, various factors can also contribute to the vice including age, environment, and so on.
-As mentioned above, your dog eating poop might be as a result of;
+To correct any dog behavior, you must understand where it is coming from.
+However, various factors can also contribute to the vice, including age, environment, etc. As mentioned above, your dog eating poop might be a result of;

 Common causes of your dog eating poop on walks

-This is actually the most common cause for puppies to engage in poop eating.
-If you just got a puppy and he has developed the need to figure everything out, then you are bound to experience this behavior.
+This is the most common cause for puppies to engage in poop eating.
+If you just got a puppy and he has developed the need to figure everything out, you will experience this behavior.

-He will look around when you are walking him and if he comes across poop, he might as well as make it a delicacy.
+He will look around when you are walking him, and if he comes across poop, he might as well make it a delicacy.

 However, you can teach him out of the habit before it becomes regular.
-It is also helpful to watch him and the things he consumes while walking him.
+Watching him and the things he consumes while walking him is also helpful.

-What you feed your dog matters because, like the human, he needs a balanced diet to be happy and healthy.
+What you feed your dog matters because, like a human, he needs a balanced diet to be happy and healthy.
 Once your dog has started eating poop on walks, you should consider changing his diet.

-This is because he needs foods with digestive enzymes to be able to complete digestion and absorption of nutrients into the blood system.
+This is because he needs foods with digestive enzymes to complete digestion and absorption of nutrients into the blood system.

-Your dog might be eating poop because he finds nutrients in it, nutrients that he has been denied as a result of domestication.
+Your dog might be eating poop because he finds nutrients in it, nutrients that he has been denied due to domestication.

-Dogs are scavengers in nature, which means he will pick up things along the way and eat and lick them you walk.
+Dogs are scavengers in nature, which means they will pick up things along the way and eat and lick them while you walk.
 It is his nature unless there are other underlying issues you haven’t noticed yet.

-However, as common as eating poop is among our canine friends, it can be harmful as your dog may pick up poop from an animal with worms.
+However, as common as eating poop among our canine friends, it can be harmful as your dog may pick up poop from an animal with worms.

 He might end up sick or getting worms from the habit, which will have you seeking expensive treatment from a vet.

 iv) Attention Seeking

-However, this behavior should be discouraged by supervising him and paying attention to him while you are walking him.
+However, this behavior should be discouraged by supervising and paying attention to him while walking.